On being human and "creative"

 There are so many helpful things that generative AI can do that will free up time and capacity for creative work but it is not a replacement for human creativity.

-The imperfect expression of an imperfect human's experience in an imperfect world will always be superior to and more valuable than a machine's estimation of that expression.
+The imperfect expression of an imperfect human's experience in an imperfect world will always be superior to and more valuable than a machine's imitation of that expression.
 Human creativity, regardless of the skill of execution, has value because our creative expressions are the product of our genuinely unique combinations of experiences, perspectives, ideas, skills and values.

 Creativity is neither an inherent ability we are either born with or not nor is it static over the course of our lives.
 Our creativity and how we express it evolves alongside our lifelong development as individuals.
 A machine's imitation of that expression is inherently lifeless and lacking the gravity of human experience.
 It is not comparable in value or meaning.